xkbcommon/libxkbcommon/doc/faq.md

 `xkb_state_machine_options::xkb_state_machine_options_shortcuts_set_mapping()`
 </dt>
 <dd>
-Set the layout to use for shorcuts for each relevant layout.
+Set the layout to use for shortcuts for each relevant layout.
 There are 2 typical use cases:

 <dl>
 <dt>*Single* layout</dt>
 <dd>
-The user types with a single layout, but want the shorcuts to act as if using another layout: e.g. Qwerty shortcuts for the Arabic layout.
+The user types with a single layout, but want the shortcuts to act as if using another layout: e.g. Qwerty shortcuts for the Arabic layout.
 The keymap would be configured with *2* layouts: the user layout then the shortcut layout (e.g.
 `ara,us`).